eantoranz/gitmod/readme.txt

 - Lists files in the tree on the mount point
 - Get content of files

-Ideally, it should be able to _track_ branches but will have to work on that cause it's not working at the moment.

 Dependencies
 - libgit2
 - cunit1